0xseljarida/Inception/NOTES.md

 > **The bonus part is five extra services, each one an additional container built from its own Dockerfile.**

-**The bonus is only looked at once the mandatory part is perfect.** A single flaw in the three mandatory containers and the bonus is not evaluated at all, so nothing here is worth starting before the mandatory stack is finished and documented.

 <details>
 <summary><b>Proof from the subject</b></summary>

 <br>

 > The bonus part will only be assessed if the mandatory part is completed perfectly.
 Perfect means the mandatory part has been fully completed and functions without any malfunctions.
-If you have not passed ALL the mandatory requirements, your bonus part will not be evaluated at all.
 >
 > <sub><i>the subject</i></sub>